temporalio/documentation/docs/content/how-to-spawn-a-child-workflow-execution-in-go.md

 ---
 id: how-to-spawn-a-child-workflow-execution-in-go
 title: How to spawn a Child Workflow Execution in Go
+description: Use the `ExecuteChildWorkflow`, available from the `go.temporal.io/sdk/workflow` package, to spawn a Child Workflow Execution in Go.
 tags:
   - developer-guide
   - go
 ---

-The [Application operations guide](#) goes into more detail on when and why to use a Child Workflow.
+import RelatedReadList from '../components/RelatedReadList.js'

+Use the [`ExecuteChildWorkflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow#ExecuteChildWorkflow) API, available from the `go.temporal.io/sdk/workflow` package, to spawn a Child Workflow Execution in Go.

-In Go, you must use the `workflow.ExecuteChildWorkflow` API and pass it `workflow.Context`, `workflow.ChildWorkflowOptions`, the Workflow Type, and any parameters that should be passed to the Child Workflow Execution.
+The `ExecuteChildWorkflow` call requires an instance of [`workflow.Context`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/workflow#Context), with an instance of [`workflow.ChildWorkflowOptions`](https://pkg.go.dev/go.temporal.io/sdk/workflow#ChildWorkflowOptions) applied to it, the Workflow Type, and any parameters that should be passed to the Child Workflow Execution.

-`workflow.ChildWorkflowOptions` contain the same fields as "normal" [Workflow Options](#what-are-workflow-execution-options).
+`workflow.ChildWorkflowOptions` contain the same fields as `client.StartWorkflowOptions`.
-These fields will automatically inherit their values from the Parent Workflow Options if not explicitly set.
+Workflow Option fields automatically inherit their values from the Parent Workflow Options if they are not explicitly set.
-If a custom `WorkflowID` is not set then one will be generated when it is invoked.
+If a custom `WorkflowID` is not set then one will be generated when the Child Workflow Execution is spawned.

+The `ExecuteChildWorkflow` call returns an instance of a [`ChildWorkflowFuture`](https://pkg.go.dev/go.temporal.io/sdk/workflow#ChildWorkflowFuture).
+Call the `GetChildWorkflowExecution` method on the instance of the `ChildWorkflowFuture` which blocks until the Child Workflow Execution has spawned and returns a Future that can be used to get the result of the Child Workflow Execution.
+If the Parent makes the `ExecuteChildWorkflow` call and then immediately completes, the Child Workflow Execution will not spawn.

 ```go
 func YourWorkflowDefinition(ctx workflow.Context, params ParentParams) (ParentResp, error) {